raeen-fatima/Raeen-Fatima-s-Labs/README.md

 ## Who Am I?
 I’m Raeen Fatima — a student, developer, and lifelong learner.
 I created this repo to document my coding journey and build a public portfolio.

+# Contributing to Raeen Fatima's Labs

+Thank you for your interest in contributing! 😊
+This repository is my personal learning space, but feel free to open issues, suggest improvements, or fork the repo to explore on your own.

+## How to Contribute

+-  Report bugs or issues via [GitHub Issues](../../issues)
+-  Suggest improvements to code or structure
+-  Keep contributions beginner-friendly and well-commented
+-  Be kind and respectful in all interactions

+---

+## Want to collaborate?

+Feel free to reach out or fork this repo and start experimenting!
+Happy coding!

 Thanks for visiting!
 ---